revixit/data-analyst-portfolio/README.md

 Welcome to my data analyst portfolio!
 I'm passionate about leveraging data to uncover insights and drive informed decision-making.
 This repository showcases my projects, skills, and contributions as a data analyst.

 ## About Me
-I am an experienced professional with a background in customer experience and the automotive industry.
+I am an experienced professional with a background in customer experience and marketing.
 However, I have made the decision to shift my focus towards data analysis and machine learning.
 In addition to data analysis, my expertise spans multiple domains, including edtech, marketing, and leadership, and I am committed to delivering valuable insights through meticulous data analysis.

 ## Skills
 - Data cleaning, preprocessing, and wrangling